2018 - 2020 LSAT® Test Dates & Registration

 LSAT dates: What's the best one for you?

 If your spring semester is particularly busy or your finals period runs long, layering in LSAT prep on top of high-level classes, work, and other obligations may not be a great recipe for success.
-The September LSAT is often a better option and, in fact, the most popular time to take the LSAT.
-Taking the September LSAT this year allows you to prep during your entire summer downtime and still submit applications early.
+The September LSAT is often a better option and, in fact, one of the most popular time to take the LSAT.
+Taking the September 2019 LSAT allows you to prep during your entire summer downtime and still submit applications early.
 Remember that most law schools work on a rolling admissions cycle, meaning that the earlier you apply, the more seats are still available.
 Scholarship money is also awarded on a rolling basis, so earlier application makes you eligible for more merit-based awards.
 The September LSAT exam date is still ideal because it allows you to retest in October, November, or even January if necessary, and still submit applications in time for most law schools' regular decision deadlines.
 The September 2019 LSAT will also mark the beginning of the all-digital LSAT.

-If you’re a little late getting started or find yourself needing more time to prepare, the November 2018 LSAT date is another option.
+If you’re a little late getting started or find yourself needing more time to prepare, the October and November 2019 LSAT dates are both solid options.
 The drawback is that your scores will come in later than those of other applicants, forcing you to submit your completed applications later than other applicants in the rolling admissions process.
 The advantage is that you could potentially get a higher LSAT score by giving yourself more time study time.
 However, it is much more important to submit a competitive application than an early application.
 One more thing to keep in mind is that the November 2019 LSAT administration falls on the Monday before Thanksgiving in the United States.

-Nearly half the students who will take the late January 2019 LSAT will be re-takers trying to raise their score.
-Given how late it is in the admissions cycle, you should not proactively plan on taking the January 29 exam as your first test, unless you are planning on applying the following year.
+Nearly half the students who will take the late January 2020 LSAT will be re-takers trying to raise their score.
+Given how late it is in the admissions cycle, you should not proactively plan on taking the January 13, 2020 exam as your first test, unless you are planning on applying the following year.
 That said, if you are late to the game, you can indeed still earn admission with a strong LSAT score (i.e., above the median) for the school(s) to which you choose to apply.
-The March 2019 LSAT date will fall past the application deadline of many law schools, and should really be a chance to get a head start on the 2019 test cycle, rather than a last-chance for Fall 2019 admissions.

 Keep in mind that whichever LSAT test date you choose, you’ll need to register for the exam approximately six weeks prior to the test date.
 Be sure to check lsac.org for registration deadlines.